matomo-org/developer-documentation/docs/content-tracking.md

 // content target = "http://www.example.com"
 ```

-As the `data-content-target` attribute is specifically set with a value, we can detect the target URL based on this.
-Otherwise we could not.
+As the `data-content-target` attribute is set with a value, we can detect the content target.

 ```
 <div data-track-content><a href="http://www.example.com" data-content-target>Click me</a></div>
+or
 <div data-track-content><a href="http://www.example.com" class="piwikContentTarget">Click me</a></div>
 // content name   = Unknown
 // content piece  = Unknown